 We offer a uniquely diverse clinical environment, with mentorship from esteemed experts in the fields of pediatrics, emergency medicine and all surgical subspecialties.

 The ACGME-accredited Pediatric Emergency Medicine (PEM) fellowship training program at the NewYork-Presbyterian Hospital/Weill Cornell Medical Center Phyllis and David Komansky Children's Hospital produces experts and leaders in the field.
+Weill Cornell Medicine (WCM) offers a uniquely diverse clinical environment, with mentorship from esteemed experts in the fields of pediatrics, emergency medicine and all surgical subspecialties.
 Our PEM subspecialty residents (fellows) receive comprehensive training experience, acquiring all requisite skills to become an astute clinician and scholar.
 Our fellowship curriculum emphasizes both academic and clinical achievement, and fosters an independent, evidence-based approach to patient care.
 Our fellows graduate with the strong educational foundation necessary to achieve a rich and rewarding career in pediatric emergency medicine.

 In July 2017, we introduced an exciting new program combining pediatric emergency medicine and global health.
 Pediatric emergency medicine is a common path toward a career in international pediatric healthcare, and we recognize the complementary nature of these fields.
 This unique track provides both didactic and experiential pediatric global training.
 Nationally renowned WCM Global Health faculty partner with our PEM program to offer outstanding educational and scholarly research opportunities.
 The PEM Global Health curriculum is incorporated into the ACGME requirements of the Pediatric Emergency Medicine Subspecialty Training Program.